kaumina/ansible-aws-wordpress/README.md

 This is supposed to be basically for dev environment.

 # Prerequisites:
 Make sure to make available below packages in your Ansible Box.
+Configure boto with required AWS access and secret keys.

 * boto